-The three most common types of lightsaber hilt pommels are: solid pommel, vented pommel, and pommel with sound holes.
+The two most common types of lightsaber hilt pommels are: solid pommel and vented pommel with sound holes.

 The pommels featured in the article include (left to right): Ultrasabers solid pommel, Ultrasabers vented pommel, The Custom Saber Shop MPS Pommel style 10, The Custom Saber Shop Pommel style 4.